The Two RV Gypsies: Full-Time RVers

 the tumbling creek created by the runoff water from the waterfalls

-About half way up the trail, the two RV Gypsies came to the only level area on the hiking path with a sitting bench before the final push to the viewpoint.
+Below: About half way up the trail, the two RV Gypsies came to the only level area on the hiking path that had a sitting bench.
+It was a welcomed stop before the final push to the viewpoint.

 the tumbling creek created by the runoff water from the waterfalls